 Directions

-- In a bowl, combine soy sauce, cornstarch, garlic, ginger, and vegetable oil.
-Add the chicken and marinate for at least 30 minutes.
+- In a bowl, mix soy sauce, cornstarch, garlic, ginger, and oil.
+Add the chicken and let it marinate for about 30 minutes.

-- Heat a skillet or grill over medium-high heat.
-Cook the marinated chicken for about 5-7 minutes on each side, or until fully cooked and golden brown.
-Allow it to rest before slicing.
+- Heat a skillet or grill on medium-high.
+Cook the marinated chicken about 5-7 minutes each side until golden and cooked through.
+Let it rest before slicing.

-- Serve the chicken garnished with chopped peanuts, cilantro, and scallions for an extra kick.
+- Serve topped with peanuts, cilantro, and scallions for extra crunch and color.

 Serving Advice